 If Facebook wants to be the social ‘platform’ on which the web resides – a grand vision, but an attainable one – it had better start being nicer to web developers.
+That’s because the new algorithm it’s developed no longer grants access to particular sections, disabling marketing experts from companies like The Marketing Heaven to give chance to budding social media business persons.

 And should you ever try to interpret the meaning of anything that isn’t ‘being a friend’ – for example you need to engage users with your company – you really must let Facebook call the shots on these interactions, too.
 It was only a year ago Facebook decided you would rather “Like” an entity than “Become a fan” of it.
 And now – subscribe?
 Is that the same as like?
 Is it similar to what you do with an RSS feed?
 I don’t have a problem with the evolution of change, but it’s frustrating seeing businesses having to tweak their social media paradigm just because Facebook didn’t get it right first time.